How to Pray – The ACTS Prayer Method and 4 Steps to Powerful Prayers

 Before we launch into making supplication to God, we should confess those things we have done that not only sin against God but that we feel condemnation over.

-It can be difficult for us to get into communion with the Lord if we feel any degree of condemnation or sinfulness.
+It can be difficult for us to get into communion with the Lord and pray with confidence at all if we feel any degree of condemnation or sinfulness.

 That is why the ACTS Prayer Method places confession at this point!